morea-framework/morea-framework.github.io/src/userguide.md

  <img src="images/ics311-news-page.png" width="600px" class="img-responsive"/>

-Adding this feature to your own site requires three steps: creating news items, creating the page to display them, and updating your `_config.yml` file.
+Adding this feature to your own site requires the following steps: create one or more news items, create the page to display them, add a link to this page to your navbar, and update your `_config.yml` file so RSS feeds work correctly.

 **Step 1.
 Write some example news items.** To start, you should write a couple of sample Jekyll blog posts representing course news items.
 This means updating the `_posts` directory with your news items.
 For example, here is what the ICS 311 `_posts` directory looks like: